pconley/ShikenExamples/travel/README.md

 # Shiken - Travel #

-This is an example  project to exercise all of the shiken gem api endpoints.
-We use a sample website that exists at travel.agileway.net (for this purpose, I think).
-The tests themselves are written in ruby/rspec.
-So install
+This is an example that uses a fake website that exists for this kind of testing... it is located at

->> clone???
+[Agile Trave]: travel.agileway.net "fake wesite for testing" The tests themselves are written in ruby/rspec.

+## Install

+CLONE

+gem install selenium-webdriver
+gem install colorize
-gem install shiken NEED SOURCE LINK
+gem install shiken

 rspec spec

-### Who do I talk to? ###
+### Author ###

 * Pat Conley (pconley312@gmail.com)

 ### API Entry Points ###
+Full documentation is at
+[Shiken Documentation] : http://www.rubydoc.info/gems/shiken/0.0.4 "detail api documentation" but here is a few things to grab your attention
 ```
 #!ruby